ultralytics/ultralytics/docs/modes/predict.md

 - `Results.boxes`: `Boxes` object with properties and methods for manipulating bounding boxes
 - `Results.masks`: `Masks` object for indexing masks or getting segment coordinates
 - `Results.keypoints`: `Keypoints` object for with properties and methods for manipulating predicted keypoints.
-- `Results.probs`: `Probs` object for containing class probabilities or logits.
+- `Results.probs`: `Probs` object for containing class probabilities.
 - `Results.orig_img`: Original image loaded in memory
 - `Results.path`: `Path` containing the path to the input image